-Across the Nation: New Jersey baby boom, Texas church fire and more quick takes
+Across the Nation: A church secretary’s surprise, a viral flash mob praising God and more quick takes

 New Jersey congregation celebrates a baby boom: Each year, the Pitman Road Church of Christ in Sewell, N.J., invites parents of newborns up front for a special prayer.